Sam-R-P/foodlette-dev/README.md

 This should prompt a first boot setup of MariaDB.
 If so complete the setup by entering the necessary information.
 If this does not promt a setup the default password used is "root".

-Once the baove steps are completed successfully, you should then see the following output...
+Once the above steps are completed successfully, you should then see the following output...

 ```
 Welcome to the MariaDB monitor.
 Commands end with ; or \g.